-Regarding villagers' encompassing environment, it is likely that they cleared some forest in order to make space for slash and burn rotational farming practices.
-I do not know to what extent this traditional livelihood practices at that time resulted in deforestation and environmental degradation.
-What is certain is these forests were bordering the Southern Shan states of then-British Burma and hence were an extension of that area both geographically and politically.
-Siam (becoming Thailand in 1932) at that time was fairly autonomous in-terms of its engagement in the world economy.
+Regarding villagers' encompassing environment, it is likely that they cleared some forest to make space for slash and burn rotational farming practices.
+I do not know to what extent these traditional livelihood practices at that time resulted in deforestation and environmental degradation.
+What is certain is that these forests were bordering the Southern Shan states of then-British Burma and hence were an extension of that area both geographically and politically.

+Siam (becoming Thailand in 1932) was fairly autonomous in terms of its engagement in the world economy.
 Thailand's economy before 1940 was marked by remarkably low long-term real economic growth, unusually high levels of the population living in rural areas, and limited industrialization and urbanization (Ouyyanont.
 2012).
-The Thai government, at least at first, therefore hadn't much desire, need, or means - let alone in a highland forest watershed area - to regulate the lifestyles of the Red Lahu villagers living in this area; this is particularly in relation to their use of natural resources.
+The Thai government, at least at first, therefore had little desire, need, or means - let alone in a highland forest watershed area - to regulate the lifestyles of the Red Lahu villagers living in this area; this is particularly in relation to their use of natural resources.
 However, "from the mid-Nineteenth Century, Siam's economy was increasingly shaped by international developments and drawn into the world economy through migration, above all through the arrival of many thousands of Chinese after the 1880s" (Ouyyanont; 2012: 44).

-While this perhaps did not have much impact on the upland villagers of Pumuen Nyi at that time, this migration would become more prominent in ensuing years.
-What is important is to again accentuate the fact that Thailand at that time was becoming evermore engaged in the global market system and its related socio-political affairs.
-This was also resulting in social transformation within the country.
+While this perhaps had little impact on the upland villagers of Pumuen Nyi at that time, this migration would become more prominent in the ensuing years.
+What is important is to again accentuate the fact that Thailand was becoming ever more engaged in the global market system and its related socio-political affairs.
+This also resulted in social transformation within the country.

-According to Laohachaiboon and Takeda in their 2007 article, "Teak Logging in a Tran-Boundary Watershed: A Historical Case Study of the Ing River Basin in Northern Thailand" (pages 2-3):
+According to Laohachaiboon and Takeda in their 2007 article, "Teak Logging in a Tran-Boundary Watershed: A Historical Case Study of the Ing River Basin in Northern Thailand" (pp. 2-3):